SkywardApps/popcorn/docs/dotnet/DotNetTutorialGettingStarted.md

 }
 ```

-Lets take a breather after all that intense work, and make sure our basic app is up and running.
+Now, let's make sure our basic app is up and running.
-Let me introduce you to [Postman](https://www.getpostman.com/) which we'll use to test our controller.
+We will be using [Postman](https://www.getpostman.com/) to test our controller.
 Fire it up, start your Web Api project, and execute a 'GET' request against your new endpoint '/api/example/status'
 ![Project Type](QS.03.PostmanStatus.png)

-Great, it's responding!
 Now we can start to introduce some Popcorn!

 To get started, create a 'Models' subfolder in your project, and add two classes: Employee and Car.